Orion (manga): Plot

 The main plot revolves around the Yamata Empire's plan to destroy all the galaxy's negative karma using a massive technological reactor called the Nāga Generator.
 Unfortunately, negative karma cannot simply be destroyed, it must be atoned for.
 However, the leader of the powerful mystic Buddhist Fuze Clan plans to stop the destruction of the negative karma which will end up creating the nine-headed Nāga and destroy the world if not the whole universe.
 To help in stopping the creation of the Nāga, the clan summons Susano, the Shinto warrior god of Destruction.
 The powerful, arrogant, and homicidal god faces challenges.
 These include the Empire and the clan leader's own daughter, the bratty sorceress Seska, who is possessed by the power of negative Karma and a powerful magic formula.
 At the beginning, the Clan steals a secret magical formula which contains the power to control the Nāga.

 Fuze's leader, Maître Fuzen, begins the ceremony when his rival, Dr. Hebime, leads troops to Fuza's shrine to arrest him and his clan.
 Seska, newly arrived from a starship, is nearly arrested herself and dashes ahead of the troops.
 She bumbles into the summoning ceremony, and is forced to "wear" the secret diagram to save it.
-Dr. Hebime and his troops arrives in time to kill Maître Fuzen and his followers as they complete the summoning ceremony of warrior god Susano Orbatos.
-Susano warns the troops and is angry that he had no proper offerings.
+Dr. Hebime and his troops arrive in time to kill Maître Fuzen and his followers as they complete the summoning ceremony of warrior god Susano Orbatos.
+Susano warns the troops and is angry that he has no proper offerings.
 Seeing Seska with the diagram on her body, he swallows her whole.
-Dr. Hebine forces his troops to attack him and has military HQ fire powerful forbidden spells at Susano.
+Dr. Hebime forces his troops to attack him and has the military HQ fire powerful forbidden spells at Susano.
 The weapons strike him and disable him.
-This infuriates him further and he destroys the Fuze mountain temple as Hebine escapes.
+This infuriates him further and he destroys the Fuze mountain temple as Hebime escapes.
 Susano resurrects Maître Fuzen and has him witness what happens when a god is angered.
 He then goes on a rage destroying a good chunk of the capital city.
 Dr. Hebime summons Hanuman (the monkey god) who also fails to stop Susano.